-We would expect that mechanisms exist for an individual who believes their hourly paid engagement does not provide fair terms for the work expected of them to have such a concern examined.
+We would expect institutions to have in place arrangements for an individual who believes their hourly paid engagement does not provide fair terms for the work expected of them to have such a concern examined.

 We expect that when duties associated with supporting students' learning are being offered to an institution's doctoral students, individuals will be given clarity as to the work required and the remuneration for the work they perform, including where this constitutes part of a stipendiary arrangement.